 The main hindrance for the search for truth is probably the inability to abandon a present belief and adopt a better one when it comes along.

 Yes, you and I are victims of vicious cradle-to-grave indoctrination.
-And yes, if we wish to prevail, we must continuously struggle against our tendency to cling to discredited convictions.
+And yes, if we wish to prevail, we must continuously struggle against our tendency to shut out alternative views of the world and to cling to discredited convictions.

 This site is not for the faint-hearted: It might take weeks, perhaps months, to assimilate its many interconnected threads, separate the wheat from the chaff, let go of preconceived notions, and build your own revolutionary strategy.